Donate

 Harvard found ASK to be the only gun violence prevention message ever proven to be effective

-ASK was created in 2000 by the Gun Violence Project leadership in alliance with the American Academy of Pediatrics
+ASK was created in 2000 by the GVP leadership in alliance with the American Academy of Pediatrics

 GAO found ASK to be the only gun violence prevention message ever proven to be effective

-Our mission to protect America’s families from gun violence depends on your support.
+Our mission to protect America’s families depends on your support.

 Your tax-deductible donation will help spread the life-saving Asking Saves Kids message to every family and community across America.